KLTPL/chess-game/README.md

 ### 3. Install postgresql

-Make sure you have the postgresql database installed on your local machine.
+If you want to develop localy, make sure you have the postgresql database installed on your local machine.

 If not you can head on to https://www.postgresql.org/download/.